History of ballet: Russia and the Ballets Russes

 Ballet was popular with the public.
 Both the Moscow-based Bolshoi and the St. Petersburg (then Leningrad)-based Kirov ballet companies were active.
 Ideological pressure forced the creation of many socialist realist pieces, most of which made little impression on the public and were removed from the repertoire of both companies later.

 Some pieces of that era, however, were remarkable.
 The Romeo and Juliet by Prokofiev and Lavrovsky is a masterpiece.
 The Flames of Paris, while it shows all the faults of socialist realist art, pioneered the active use of the corps de ballet in the performance and required stunning virtuosity.
 The ballet version of the Pushkin poem, The Fountain of Bakhchisarai with music from Boris Asafiev and choreography by Rostislav Zakharov was also a hit.

 The well-known ballet Cinderella, for which Prokofiev provided the music, is also the product of the Soviet ballet.
 During the Soviet era, these pieces were mostly unknown outside the Soviet Union and later outside of the Eastern Bloc.
 However, after the collapse of the Soviet Union they received more recognition.

 The 1999 North American premiere of The Fountain of Bakhchisarai by the Kirov Ballet in New York was an outstanding success, for example.
 The Soviet era of the Russian Ballet put a lot of emphasis on technique, virtuosity and strength.
 It demanded strength usually above the norm of contemporary Western dancers.
 Notable prima ballerinas include Galina Ulanova, Natalya Dudinskaya and Maya Plisetskaya and choreographers such as Pyotr Gusev.

-Russian companies, particularly after World War II engaged in multiple tours all over the world that revitalized ballet in the West.Maiden Tower written by Afrasiyab Badalbeyli is the first ballet in the Muslim East.Большая Советская Энциклопедия. Гл. ред. А. М. Прохоров, 3-е изд. Т. 1. А — Ангоб.
-1969.
-608 стр., илл.; 47 л. илл. и карт, 1 отд. л. табл.
+Russian companies, particularly after World War II engaged in multiple tours all over the world that revitalized ballet in the West.

+Maiden Tower written by Afrasiyab Badalbeyli is the first ballet in the Muslim East.